kavia-common/onboarding-learning-platform-281136-281145/onbording_lms_frontend/README.md

 ## Features

 - Router-driven pages: `/`, `/onboarding`, `/documents`, `/catalog`, `/course/:id`, `/dashboard`, `/login`, `/register`, `/logout`
-- Documents Onboarding: View and acknowledge Code of Conduct and NDA with electronic signature
+- Documents Onboarding: View and acknowledge Code of Conduct, NDA, and Internship Letter with electronic signature
 - Onboarding Wizard: Integrates the Documents step with welcome and next steps
 - Auth Store: JWT handling with mock fallback when no API is configured
 - Course and Progress Stores: LocalStorage with optional API sync